 Clutter can destroy an otherwise great web design – if the number of elements on a page increases from 400 to 6,000, conversion rates drop by 95%.

-It takes only about 50 milliseconds (that’s 0.05 seconds!) for users to form an opinion about your website that determines whether they like your site or not, whether they’ll stay or leave.
+It takes only about 50 milliseconds (that’s 0.05 seconds!) for users to form an opinion about your website that determines whether they like your site and whether they’ll stay or leave.

 If given 15 minutes to consume content, two-thirds of people would instead read something beautifully designed than something plain.

-It takes 6 seconds for a user’s eyes to land on the area of a website that most influences their first impression.
+It takes 6 seconds for a user’s eyes to land on the website area that most influences their first impression.